mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/sharing-is-caring.md

 ## What could be shared?

 Anything you just learned.
-Someone will learn it from you. you could just forward or re-post or re-tweet an information to give it more visibility.
+Someone will learn it from you.
+You could just forward or re-post or re-tweet an information to give it more visibility.
 Now, even better, you could add your own interpretation, highlight or point of view on top of it, it will accelerate the adoption by others and the collaboration with others.

 ## How to share?